-In 2023, Federal Programs staff conducted monitoring desk reviews but on-site reviews continued to be postponed due to continuing difficulties conducting in-person activities due to the COVID-19 pandemic.
-One in person monitoring was conducted for Meals on Wheels utilizing SHRA's CDBG Monitoring Plan and Checklist to confirm the grantee met HUD standards and objectives.
+In 2024, Federal Programs staff conducted monitoring desk reviews but on-site reviews continued to be postponed due to continuing difficulties conducting in-person activities due to the COVID-19 pandemic.
+One in person monitoring was conducted for Rebuilding Together's Minor Repair Program utilizing SHRA's CDBG Monitoring Plan and Checklist to confirm the grantee met HUD standards and objectives.
 SHRA's Development & Federal Programs monitoring policy is for staff to provide ongoing technical assistance, monitor sub-recipients, and make site visits on a regular basis to ensure program compliance with HUD regulations.
 Monitoring assists in determining if the subrecipient is carrying out its program and activities within the timeline denoted in the subrecipient agreement.
 It also ensures that the required records are maintained to demonstrate compliance with applicable regulations.
 Staff monitors CDBG, ESG and HOPWA contracts, financial management systems, timeliness, and programmatic activity for compliance.
 Staff is committed to providing accurate unduplicated demographic information in IDIS to comply with HUD's reporting requirements.
 Client demographics are also entered into HMIS for ESG participants and some HOPWA participants.

 SHRA's Portfolio Management Division regularly monitors CDBG and HOME-assisted properties to confirm that residents qualify for HOME designated units and borrowers comply with regulatory requirements as outlined in property agreements.
-In 2023 staff performed file audit and physical inspection reviews.
+In 2024 staff performed file audit and physical inspection reviews.
 2,000 units were monitored.

-CDBG 1.5 Requirement

-On October 31st of each year, HUD requires that the city have no more than 1.5 times the entitlement grant allocation in its account.
+CDBG 1.5 Requirement: On October 31st of each year, HUD requires that the city have no more than 1.5 times the entitlement grant allocation in its account.
 SHRA staff performed regular reviews of expenditures and recommended Action Plan amendments and worked with sub-recipients to facilitate timely expenditures.
-The City of Sacramento met the CDBG timeliness performance requirement and will continue to work diligently with its sub-recipients on timely invoicing.
+The City of Sacramento did not meet the 1.5 timeliness threshold in 2024, having a Line-of-credit to grant ratio of 1.66 on the November 1st test date.
+SHRA has since drawn funds to reach a 1.18 ratio and continues to work to ensure that timeliness is met in 2025.
 SHRA and City staff meet regularly to discuss projects which include SHRA's expectation of timely invoicing.